Audi Q5 Review & Prices

 MPG, emissions and tax

 All Q5 grades get a choice of three engines, covering diesel, petrol and hybrid options.
-The range starts with a 2.0-litre diesel with 204hp that records the 0-62mph sprint in 7.6 seconds.
-Economy-wise, it will return around 45mpg and costs £1,040 for its first year of road tax.
+The range starts with a 2.0-litre diesel with 204hp that records the 0-62mph sprint in 7.6 seconds, while fuel economy returns up to 44.1mpg in official tests.

-Then there’s a 2.0-litre turbo petrol engined Q5 with 265hp and official fuel economy figure of 34mpg.
-The zero to 60mph is quicker than the diesel – at 6.1 seconds – but the road tax figure for the first year of ownership is also higher (£2,220 at time of writing).
+Then there’s a 2.0-litre turbo petrol-engined Q5 with 265hp and official fuel economy figure of up to 33.2mpg.
+The trade off for using more fuel is that the 0-60mph time is quicker than the diesel at 6.1 seconds.

-Finally, to the hybrid, which costs significantly less in company car tax and VED, so might appeal to many on that count alone.
-It’s another 2.0-litre petrol engine, this time with 299hp and an identical 6.1 seconds time to 60mph from a standstill.
+Finally, to the hybrid, which costs significantly less in company car tax and VED, so might appeal to you on that count alone.
+It’s another 2.0-litre petrol engine, this time with 299hp and an identical 6.1-second 0-60mph time.
+Official fuel economy figures indicate up to 188mpg, but to achieve that figure you would need to keep the batteries charged and stick to shorter journeys.

 Safety and security

 The latest Euro NCAP test saw five stars awarded to the Q5.
-This rating relates to the pre-facelifted version of the car but, structurally, very little has changed, so the same information applies.
+This rating relates to the pre-facelifted version of the car but, structurally, very little has changed, so the same information applies – though the test has become much stricter since then.

-The Q5 performed well when it came to adult occupant safety, scoring 93%, with child occupant safety coming in at a more than acceptable 83%.
-Pedestrian protection was rated at 73%, but safety assist technology has been figured at just 53%.
-This latter figure says more about the requirements of active safety technologies of current Euro NCAP assessments rather than an overall assessment of the car itself.
+The Q5 performed well when it came to adult occupant safety, scoring 93%, with child occupant safety coming in at a more than acceptable 86%.
+Pedestrian protection was rated at 73%, but safety assist technology has been figured at just 58%.

-Meanwhile, there’s Keyless Go technology, an anti-theft alarm and remote central locking for peace of mind when it comes to security.
+Meanwhile, there’s keyless go, an anti-theft alarm and remote central locking for peace of mind when it comes to security.

 Reliability and problems

-Every Q5 gets the industry standard warranty that covers the car for three year and 60,000 miles.
+Every Audi Q5 gets a three-year/60,000-mile warranty, which is about the minimum you'll get from any car manufacturer in the UK.
 There are options to extend this to four years with Audi directly, with prices dependent on the specific model.

-On the whole the Q5 performs well in industry reliability surveys, with buyers generally happy with the quality of the product and any issues are normally isolated and minor.
+On the whole the Q5 performs okay in reliability surveys, with buyers generally happy with the quality of the product and any issues are normally isolated and minor.

 Configure your own Q5 on Carwow